mavie01/Spotify/README.md

 ## Contributing
 Feel free to fork the repository, create an issue, or submit a pull request.
 Contributions are always welcome!

-Acknowledgments
+## Acknowledgments
-@servetgulnaroglu Thanks to for the YouTube tutorial and code that served as the foundation for this project.
+@servetgulnaroglu Thanks for the YouTube tutorial and code that served as the foundation for this project.
 Inspiration from the official Spotify design and user experience.